FAQs

 More information on the visa process can be found on the homepage of the German embassy in your country or on the homepage of TH Koeln’s International Office: https://www.th-koeln.de/en/international_office/visa_66058.php

-How can I find accomodation in Cologne?
+How can I find accommodation in Cologne?

 In Germany you do not automatically receive a spot in student housing, once you are admitted into a study program.
 You are required to find a place by yourself in student housing or on the private market.